 Learn more about the expertise and technical skills of the water research team and staff at NREL.

-Tessa Greco is a project and portfolio manager with 13 years of experience, including 10 years leading marine energy, hydropower, wind, solar, batteries, and power systems engineering research.
-Greco specializes in relationship management, mentorship, process improvement, and project management best practices application in academic and research organizations resulting in maximum impact for individual projects and research portfolios.
+Tessa Greco is a project and portfolio manager.
+Greco, who has over 13 years of experience, specializes in relationship management, mentorship, process improvement, and project management in academic and research organizations, resulting in maximum impact for individual projects and research portfolios.

-Jennifer Daw is a group manager and senior researcher with over 20 years of domestic and international experience in the water and energy sector.
-Daw works with organizations to develop strategies, programs, and operational improvements to achieve their workforce and sustainability goals.
-Daw develops tools and resources to support the growth of the domestic hydropower and marine energy industries and provides technology and policy guidance to support the integration of energy, water, and food systems.
+Jennifer Daw is a group manager and senior researcher.
+With over 20 years of experience, Daw helps organizations develop strategies, programs, and operational improvements to achieve workforce and sustainability goals and supports U.S. water power growth and the integration of energy, water, and food systems.

 Water Power Program Operations Lead

 Christa Nixon has been at NREL since 2018 and is responsible for overseeing the planning, management, execution, and reporting of all work associated with the water power program.

 Bob Thresher has more than 40 years of research, development, engineering, and management experience in wind technology, plant engineering, and aerospace systems.

 Jochem Weber is the chief engineer of NREL's Water Power Program, where he pursues a holistic deductive system approach to problem solving in research, science, engineering, technology, innovation, and management.